CarterG-17/Rheoscale_2.0/README.md

 ## Usage/Quick Start

 Rheoscale2.0 has been implemented 3 different formats.
-1. As a Python Package
+1. As a Python Package (this github site)
-2. As a Command line interface (CLI)
+2. As a Command line interface (CLI; this github site)
 3. As an Excel workbook, which can be downloaded at https://github.com/liskinsk/RheoScale-calculator

 ## About the Calculations